usr1l/usr1l/README.md

 ### Hi 👋

-Currently diving deeper into JavaScript, TypeScript, and React.
+Currently diving deeper into NextJS, React/Redux, and Flask.

 Passionate about creating meaningful impact through technology and collaboration.